What’s the real cost of not looking after your dog’s teeth?

 Dog teeth dental

-One of the most common causes of bad breath is dental disease.
+One of the most common causes of bad breath is poor dental health.
 After eating, a slimy layer of plaque (a combination of saliva, bacteria, and food particles) will start to form on the teeth.
 Over time, this can harden into a calcified material known as tartar.

-Tartar can cause other dental issues – such as inflamed gums, cavities and abscesses, and, eventually, tooth loss.
-Abscesses or cavities in the mouth and teeth often cause fishy smelling breath.
+Tartar can cause other dental issues – such as inflamed gums and cavities – and can cause fishy-smelling breath.
 Plus, foreign objects – like food or sticks – can also get lodged in the mouth and cause a foul smell.

-Sadly, it’s estimated that 80% of dogs by the age of two are affected with some degree of dental disease.
+Sadly, many dogs experience these causes of smelly breath.
 To keep your dog’s mouth healthy, you should take the following measures:

 1. Implement a daily routine from an early age